Recommended winter trails

 Warning: On the loop, Emerald Basin junction is a destination for backcountry users and goes through avalanche terrain.
 It is not a part of the Yoho winter trail offer.
 Travel beyond this point requires avalanche training and equipment.

-Length (One way): 4.3 km
+Distance (one way): 4.3 km

-Estimated time (return):1 hour
+Estimated time (return): 1 hour

 Elevation gain: 55 m | Elevation Loss: 55 m

-Trailhead: Access the trail by 4.
+Trailhead: Access the trail by Easy 4.

-6 Connector
+Difficult 6 Connector

 Description: The trail has hilly and steep sections.
 It is recommended for advanced cross-country skiers.